-The 2008 National Ambient Air Quality Standards (NAAQS) standard for lead has been utilized to establish Take Action and Stop Work Levels for real-time particulate monitoring based on lead (AL^{Pb}) that will help minimize impacts outside the Landfill associated with site operation and closure activities.
-Take Action and Stop Work Levels for real-time particulate monitoring based on cadmium (AL^{Cd}) will also be established.
-The lead and cadmium-based PM{10} surrogate levels will be calculated based upon correlations derived from project monitoring data and the more stringent of the two surrogate levels will be used to establish the ongoing Take Action and Stop Work Levels for PM{10} .
+The 2008 National Ambient Air Quality Standards (NAAQS) standard for lead, and the Texas Effects Screening Level (ESL) for cadmium have been utilized to establish "Take Action" and "Stop Work" levels for real-time particulate monitoring that will minimize off-site migration of dust associated with the remediation and RCA closure activities.
+The lead and cadmium-based PM{10} surrogate levels will be calculated based upon correlations derived from project monitoring data and the more stringent of the two surrogate levels (i.e., lead or cadmium) will be used to establish the ongoing "Take Action" and "Stop Work" levels for PM10.